IsaiahSama/IsaiahSama/README.md

-# Say hi😎
+# About me

-Hey, I'm Isaiah, a python programmer specializing in Automation, scripting and backend development.
+Hey, I'm Isaiah, a python programmer specializing in Automation, scripting and backend development, born and raised in the Carribean.

 ## My interests